cjkcr/x-mcp/README.md

 **English** | [中文](README_CN.md)

-An MCP server to create, manage and publish X/Twitter posts directly through Claude Desktop and Gemini CLI chat.
+An MCP server to create, manage and publish X/Twitter posts directly through Claude code and Gemini CLI chat.

 > **Note:** This project is modified from [vidhupv/x-mcp](https://github.com/vidhupv/x-mcp), with added reply functionality for tweets.